 What Does Wuyi Rock Tea Taste Like?

-2. A good Wuyi Mountain Yan Cha should have good Qi.
-When you drink it, most people can feel the nutrient energy from the leaves, stems and soil circulate throughout the body.
-This is a phenomenon known as Cha Qi.
+Good Wuyi Mountain Yan Cha should possess strong Cha Qi.
+When people drink it, they may feel energy from the leaves, stems, and soil circulate throughout the body.
+Tea culture describes this phenomenon as Cha Qi.

-3. Search for selections from Niulankeng or Matou.
-The locals view both areas as the most pristine growing environments.
+Look for selections from Niulankeng or Matou.
+Local tea drinkers regard both areas as pristine growing environments.